We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Final Verdict

 Out of the 16 grow lights we tested, our best overall pick is the LBW LED Grow Light With Stand.
-This full spectrum grow light impressed us with its versatility and features, which include a timer, dimmer, adjustable stand, and adjustable gooseneck arm, which makes it a good option for different spaces and plants.
-If you want a grow light that includes a hydroponic system, taking care of the watering and lighting for you, we also like the AeroGarden Bounty Basic Indoor Garden, our best kit pick.
-It includes seed pods, walks you through a simple setup, and reminds you when it's time to add plant food.
+This full spectrum grow light impressed us with its versatility and features, which include a timer, dimmer, adjustable stand, and adjustable gooseneck arms.
+If you want a grow light that looks less utilitarian, and more like a stylish lamp, our favorite is the AeroGarden Trio Grow Light.
+It's perfect for houseplants or herbs and has three adjustable lamp heads.

 Other Options We Tested